Azure/azure-sdk-for-java/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-libraries-for-java.svg?style=flat-square&label=build)](https://travis-ci.org/Azure/azure-libraries-for-java)

-> :triangular_flag_on_post: *NOTE: The **Azure Libraries for Java** project (resource management APIs with fluent interface design pattern) has moved to http://github.com/azure/azure-libraries-for-java, so please log issues for that project in the new rerpo.
-This repository is now dedicated to all the other, auto-generated, non-fluent Azure SDKs only.*
+> :triangular_flag_on_post: *NOTE: The **Azure Libraries for Java** project (resource management APIs with fluent interface design pattern) has moved to http://github.com/azure/azure-libraries-for-java, so please log issues for that project in that new repository.
+This repository is now dedicated to all the other, auto-generated, non-management Azure SDKs only.*

 # Azure SDKs for Java